 ** Estimated cost; subject to change.
 Students participating for travel experience only are not required to pay tuition fees.
 However, students taking credits will be given priority.

-Please contact Deb LaJeunesse in the Financial Aid Office for details about financial aid packages.
+Please contact Todd Chiarelott, Director of Student Financial Services at 419-824-3504 for details about financial aid packages.

 Limited scholarships are available based on financial need.
 The first round will be awarded September 1, 2017 to priority registrants.
 If any money is left, it will be awarded to general applicants on 9/29/17.
 Please contact the Program Director for details.